 Student transcripts are kept permanently.
-Other Student records are kept for 5 years.
+Other Student records may be kept for 5 years.
 Records that are unneeded may be destroyed unless they are required to be maintained by federal, state, or campus policy.
 Records are kept in locked facilities and electronically.
-Records are also maintained at a secure off-site location.